How can we help you?

 You can simply download an archive here https://downloads.nordcdn.com/configs/archives/certificates/servers.zip.
 In the downloaded archive, you will find the corresponding files with .crt and .key extensions.
 The files are specific for each VPN server.

-5. The OpenVPN configuration for NordVPN requires you to enter your NordVPN service credential username and password every time OpenVPN starts.
-However, we will make some adjustments so the credentials would be provided automatically.
+2. The OpenVPN configuration for NordVPN requires you to enter your NordVPN service credentials, username, and password every time OpenVPN starts.
+However, we will make some adjustments to provide the credentials automatically.

 First, to make the process easier, we will install the nano text editor by running the following command: